 Why do we kiss under mistletoe at Christmas?
 (Archivist /Adobe Stock)

 The Yule Log – Do You Burn it or Eat it?

 In many countries, especially in Europe, it is common to light what is referred to as a Yule log at Christmas time.
 Cakes shaped like logs are served and called Yule cakes.
 The modern Christmas celebration itself is sometimes even referred to as Yule, as a traditional festival descending from a Pre-Christian midwinter Germanic or Nordic countries connected to the celebration of the Wild Hunt, the god Odin, and the pagan Anglo-Saxon Mōdraniht.

-The huge block or log of wood would be burned at one end for a duration of 12 days — The Twelve Days of Christmas, also known as Twelvetide— a festive Christian celebration of the Nativity of Jesus (and much feasting and merrymaking was had, much as in the way of the ancient observations).
 The wood wouldn’t be burned completely, but taken off the fire with the intent to burn the same block the next year, and so on.
-During the rest of the year, the charred wood log would bring good fortune to the household; in the belief it warded off toothache, lightning, fire, mildew, and other misfortunes.
+During the rest of the year, the charred wood log would bring good fortune to the household.
+It was believed to ward off toothache, lightning, fire, mildew, and other misfortunes.